ejm714/driven_data_dengai/README.md

 DengAi
 ==============================

-Predicting disease spread of dengue
+Predicting the spread of dengue

+Notebooks are numbered and should be run in the following order:
+- 1. clean and visualize data
+- 2. train models
+- 3. generate predictions

+Final predictions are in the predictions.csv file in the models folder.

 Project Organization
 ------------